On Z-compactifiability of manifolds: Introduction

-Combining Theorem \ref{Th: Z-compactifiable manifold} with Theorem \ref{Th: Characterization Theorem}, we have the following: \begin{corollary} A pseudo-collarable manifold of dimension at least five that satisfies Condition (\ref{Char4}) admits a $\mathcal{Z}$-compactification. \end{corollary} An open question raised in \cite{GT03} asks that if there is a $\mathcal{Z}$-compactifiable open manifold which fails to be pseudo-collarable.
+An open question raised in \cite{GT03} asks that if there is a $\mathcal{Z}$-compactifiable open manifold which fails to be pseudo-collarable.
 Dropping the openness restriction of the boundary, the author in \cite{Gu22} produced an infinite collection of non-pseudo-collarable manifolds of dimension at least 4 with non-compact boundary which admit $\mathcal{Z}$-compactifications.
-The answer to the original question is affirmative, as further supported by Corollaries \ref{Corollary: Z compactifiable 4-manifolds which are not pseudo-collarable} and \ref{Corollary: Z compactifiable n-manifolds which are not pseudo-collarable}, which present examples in dimensions 4 and $\geq 6$.
+The answer to the original question is affirmative in dimension 4, as further supported by Corollary \ref{Corollary: Z compactifiable 4-manifolds which are not pseudo-collarable}.
+Moreover, in Corollary \ref{Cor: Pseudo-collarable manifolds are Z-compactifiable}, the proof of Corollary \ref{Corollary: Z compactifiable 4-manifolds which are not pseudo-collarable} is employed to show that pseudo-collarability implies $\mathcal{Z}$-compactifiability for manifolds with compact boundary of dimension at least six.

 The rest of the paper demonstrates several applications of $\mathcal{Z}$-compactifications, specifically in the context of the Borel conjecture and the controlled Mather-Thurston theorems.
 The integration of $\mathcal{Z}$-compactifications with the Borel conjecture appears more direct, given their prevalent use in this domain.
-In Section \ref{Section: Applications to aspherical manifolds}, we show that the universal cover $\tilde{M}$ of a closed aspherical manifold $M$ is determined by the fundamental group of $M$ if $\tilde{M}$ is inward tame.
+In Section \ref{Section: Applications to aspherical manifolds}, we pose some open questions related to the Borel conjecture and their relationship.